tomderuijter/altitude/README.md

 srtm.py
 =======
-Fast and lightweight querying of SRTM elevation data within Python.
+Fast and lightweight querying of SRTM3 elevation data within Python.

+---

 ## Getting started
 Working with **srtm.py** is simple.